Maximise your Avios, air miles and hotel points

 Whilst the slot filing in November 2020 suggested that JetBlue would initially start flying between Stansted and Boston and Gatwick and New York, it now appears that JetBlue has secured some slots at Heathrow.

-The fact that these flights have been loaded into Heathrow’s systems suggest that they are very likely to go ahead.
+The fact that flights have been loaded into Heathrow’s systems suggest that they are very likely to go ahead.
 Flights from a new airline wouldn’t accidentally find themselves on Heathrow’s terminal finder unless plans had advanced sufficiently.
 Someone has either pulled the trigger prematurely or wasn’t expecting anyone to find them.

 What flights is JetBlue planning from Heathrow?

-As you can see, it appears that JetBlue is planning for a daily service between Heathrow and New York:
+It appears that JetBlue is planning for a daily service between Heathrow and New York:

 • B61407 (New York – London) would arrive into Heathrow at 10:10am.